Fortifications and Defensive Architecture of Ming Cities

 Specialized Tactics in Urban Combat

-The Ming military understood that urban warfare was not purely a contest of walls and artillery; it also demanded clever deception, the exploitation of local terrain, and the use of unconventional forces.
-Commanders studied the city’s layout—its streets, canals, sewers, and roofs—and used this knowledge to surprise and demoralize invaders.
+Ming military doctrine evolved to address the unique challenges of fighting in built-up areas.
+Commanders understood that urban warfare was not merely a contest of walls and artillery—it demanded clever deception, exploitation of terrain, and the use of unconventional forces.

 In prolonged sieges, Ming defenders regularly launched sorties—sudden attacks from concealed gates—to destroy siege works, burn supplies, or kill sentries.
-Specially trained “daredevil” troops would slip out of small postern gates under cover of darkness, carrying incendiary materials and bladed weapons.
+Specially trained "daredevil" troops would slip out of small postern gates under cover of darkness, carrying incendiary materials and bladed weapons.
 They targeted wooden siege towers, catapults, and supply depots.
 In coastal cities facing Japanese pirates (wokou), Ming militia used small boats to raid pirate encampments onshore.
-Meanwhile, inside the city, civilian laborers and even women were organized to assist in firefighting and debris clearance.
-Some cities maintained hidden caches of weapons and food in case of a breach, and secret tunnels (often leading to wells outside the walls) were used for communication and resupply.
+Inside the city, civilian laborers and even women were organized to assist in firefighting and debris clearance.
+Some cities maintained hidden caches of weapons and food in case of a breach, and secret tunnels were used for communication and resupply.
 The use of tunnels was not limited to defense; Ming sappers would dig countermines to intercept enemy mining operations, collapsing tunnels onto the attackers.

 Street Fighting and Rooftop Tactics